roshiniRK/PROMPT-ENGINEERING/README.md

 # Exp 1: Fundamentals of Generative AI and Large Language Models (LLMs)

 ## Abstract
-This report explores the fundamentals of Generative Artificial Intelligence (Generative AI) and Large Language Models (LLMs).
-It covers foundational concepts, architectures, applications, scaling effects, limitations, and future directions.
-The goal is to provide students and professionals with a comprehensive educational resource on these transformative technologies.
+Artificial Intelligence (AI) has undergone a transformative evolution, advancing from simple rule-based systems to highly sophisticated generative models.
+At the heart of this transformation are Generative Artificial Intelligence (Generative AI) systems and Large Language Models (LLMs), which are redefining the boundaries of human–machine interaction.
+This report presents a comprehensive study of the foundational concepts, core architectures, training methodologies, and real-world applications of Generative AI and LLMs.
+It also examines critical limitations such as bias, hallucination, copyright issues, and sustainability concerns, while exploring future directions including scaling laws, multimodal integration, and explainable AI.
+The findings provide students and professionals with a structured, educational resource to understand these cutting-edge technologies.

 ---